STANFORD-O’CONNOR FMRP JEDI VISION

 • Annual FCM month rotation in which each resident develops a community or clinical research project in an area of choice (including topics in health equity and community health)

-• Specialized clinical training
+• Specialized clinical training in:

 • LGBTQ+ care including hormone therapy for transgender and nonbinary patients